 Generally, when you run a destructiveChanges.xml script and delete fields, you cannot undo what you have done.
 Deletions are permanent.
 This can make deleting fields a bit scary and it’s a big part of why teams are so hesitant to do it.
 And this is why we see so many massive Salesforce projects with code from 8 or 9 years ago that no one is willing to delete because they don’t have the confidence to know that what they are deleting won’t cause dependency issues with their more recent code.

-With Blue Canvas everything is tracked in Git, nothing is permanently deleted.
-You always have a backup of everything that you delete in you Salesforce orgs.
+With Blue Canvas all changes are automatically version controlled, nothing is permanently deleted.
+You always have a backup of everything that you add, modify or delete in you Salesforce orgs.
 This gives you the confidence to delete old fields and types without worrying about never being able to restore them again.